marcosQuesada/k8s-swarm/README.md

 ## Project base
 Right now implementation is quite lazy, as config convergence between assignations and worker state is not direct queried, so that, worker pods do not know nothing about operator existence.
 In fact they just read its own config part.

-At the end the Operator tries to ensure that pods are using the last version of the configmap but it is not querying pods to check their versions.
+At the end this Operator tries to ensure that pods are using the last version of the configmap, but it is not done querying pods to check their versions.

 ## Further Iterations
 - Add CRD to reflect operator state